Research

 ERC Project CONSCIOUS

-I have recently been awarded a five-year European Research Council Advanced Investigator Grant for project CONSCIOUS: Explaining conscious experiences in terms of neural mechanisms.
+I am leading a five-year European Research Council Advanced Investigator Grant for project CONSCIOUS: Explaining conscious experiences in terms of neural mechanisms.
 The aim is go beyond merely establishing correlations between patterns of brain activity, towards developing and testing explanations of properties of consciousness in terms of neural mechanisms.
+Team members: Dr. Lionel Barnett, Dr. Robert Chis-Ciure, Dr. Ishan Singhal, Luis Lips, Will Yun-Farnborough.

 Seth, A.K., and Bayne, T. (2022).
 Theories of consciousness.
 Nature Reviews Neuroscience